 Always Portray your Subject Accurately

 Photography is storytelling, and sometimes the story doesn’t match what you experienced in reality.
-The way you edit, crop and manipulate an image can affect the way your subject is portrayed, but it is your responsibility, as a photographer (professional or not) to display the animal in their fair and just way.
+The way you edit, crop and manipulate an image can affect the way your subject is portrayed, but it is your responsibility, as a photographer (professional or not) to display the animal in a fair and just way.

 Tell the full story; if the image portrays something different from what you experienced, or if something about the story might not be obvious from the image alone, talk about it.
 Don’t create a monster if there is no monster there.
 Make sure the animal’s story is honest and truthful… It’s the least you can do.